Bingohans/ansible-vps-provisioning/README.md

 ## Challenges & Solutions

-This project involved overcoming challenges in both the initial bare-metal phase and the migration to Docker.
+* **Challenge:** Ensuring a consistent and correct Docker installation across multiple servers with different operating systems (Debian and Ubuntu) and pre-existing, conflicting packages.
+    * **Solution:** The Ansible playbook was made more robust.
+It now explicitly removes old/conflicting Docker packages and repository files *before* adding the official Docker repository and installing the latest `docker-ce` package.
+This guarantees a standardized environment on all hosts, regardless of their history.

-* **Challenge (Bare-Metal):** The initial Ansible playbook failed with a Python `HTTPSConnection` error on the control node due to dependency conflicts within the system's Python environment.
+* **Challenge:** The initial Ansible playbook failed with a Python `HTTPSConnection` error on the control node due to dependency conflicts within the system's Python environment.
     * **Solution:** The problem was solved by creating an isolated **Python virtual environment** (`venv`) and installing Ansible cleanly inside it.
 This is a best-practice for running Python-based tools and ensures a stable, predictable environment for automation tasks.

-* **Challenge (Migration):** Managing application dependencies and ensuring consistent environments across multiple servers with a bare-metal approach proved to be brittle and hard to scale.
+* **Challenge:** Managing application dependencies and ensuring consistent environments with a bare-metal approach proved to be brittle and hard to scale.
     * **Solution:** Migrated the services from bare-metal installation to **Docker containers**.
 This encapsulates all dependencies, simplifies deployment, and makes the setup far more portable and scalable.
 The entire container configuration is now managed by Ansible, demonstrating a layered automation approach.

 ---